No photos available

 The spider was first described from a specimen collected from the forest canopy at Kinabalu National Park and was named after "labah-labah", the Bahasa word for spiders.
 This species can easily be distinguished from other Hersilia in Singapore by its elongated body shape, with a length that is 1.5 to 2.0 times of the width.
 The abdomen has a paired series of conspicuously large pits with muscular attachment points (known as "sigilla", white arrow).

-Length♀ 6–8 mm; ♂ 5–6 mm
+Length♀ 6–8 mm; ♂ 5–6 mm.

 HabitatTree trunks in mangrove, secondary and primary forests.

-Singapore, Malaysia (Sabah), Brunei.
+Brunei, Malaysia (Sabah), Singapore.

 Scroll